Child Abuse Charges

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Child abuse is broadly defined as any act or omission that harms a child or creates a substantial risk of harm to a child.
-Child abuse can take the form of physical, mental, or emotional harm.
-It can include endangerment, abandonment, neglect, or sexual abuse.
+Child abuse is broadly defined as any act or omission that harms a child or creates a substantial risk of harm.
+It can take the form of physical, mental, or emotional harm.
+State child abuse charges often include child endangerment, abandonment, neglect, and sexual abuse.

 Child abuse crimes vary by name and definition from state to state.
 But generally, a child abuse crime will include the following:

-- The victim must be a child (usually, a minor under 18 years old)
+- The victim must be a child (usually, a minor under 18 years of age)

 - There must be culpability or another appropriate mental state (acting purposefully, knowingly, or recklessly)